datanav/docs/concepts.rst

 Pumps
 #####

-A scheduler handles the mechanics of 'pumping' data from a source to a sink.
-It runs periodically or on a 'cron' schedule and reads entities from a source and writes them to a sink.
+A :ref:`scheduler <concepts-scheduling-and-signalling>` handles the mechanics of :ref:`pumping <pump_section>` data from a source to a sink.
+It runs periodically or on a :doc:`cron <cron-expressions>` schedule and reads entities from a source and writes them to a sink.

 It's also capable of rescanning the source from scratch at configurable points in time.
 If errors occur during reading or writing of entities, it will keep a log of the failed entities and in the case of writes it can retry writing an entity later.

-The retry strategy is configurable in several ways and if an end state is reached for a failed entity, it can be written to a 'dead letter' dataset for further processing.
+The retry strategy is configurable in several ways and if an end state is reached for a failed entity, it can be written to a *dead letter* dataset for further processing.

 .. _concepts-flows:

 Flows
 #####

-Pipes read from sources and writes to sinks.
+:ref:`Pipes <concepts-pipes>` read from sources and writes to sinks.
 The output of one pipe can be read by many downstream pipes.
 In this way pipes can be chained together into a directed graph – also called a flow.
 In some special situations you may also have cycles in this graph.
 The Sesam Management Studio has features for :ref:`visualising and inspecting flows <management-studio-flows>`.

 .. _concepts-environment-variables: